Sporveien: Operation

-There are currently major revisions to the infrastructure, paid in part by the city's surrounding toll roads in addition to public funding, upgrading the metro system for NOK 7 billion, known as the Oslo Package 2.
-A new RFID ticketing system, Flexus with automatic turnstile barriers will (after major delays) be introduced sometime, though announcements of immediate installations have been occurring since the late 1990s, and there will be a major upgrade of the rolling stock with new electric multiple units from Siemens in Austria and Germany, MX3000, which will be delivered between 2006 and 2010.

-In 2021 Sporveien announced that they are ordering new Subway cars, called the M4000, that will travel across the entire subway network with the MX3000.
-It is still unclear how the cars will look like.

 History

 The first tramways in Oslo were created by Kristiania Sporveisselskab (the Green trams) in 1875 when it opened a horsecar line between Stortorvet and Homansbyen.
 In 1894 the company Kristiania Elektriske Sporvei (the Blue trams) opened a line between Jernbanetorget via Briskeby to Majorstuen with a branch line to Skarpsno.
 This was Scandinavias first electric tram company.
 A/S Holmenkollbanen was created in 1898 and operated the first suburban line between Majorstuen and Holmenkollen.
 In 1899 the city established its own tram company that expanded the routes of the Green trams after they transferred to electrical propulsion.
 This company was taken over by the Green trams in 1905.
 Holmenkollbanen opened the first subway in Scandinavia in 1928 between Majorstuen and Nationaltheatret.

 The municipal A/S Kristiania Sporveier was created in 1924 when the concession for the Blue and Green trams expired.
 The company changed its name to A/S Oslo Sporveier a year later when the city changed its name from Kristiania to Oslo.
 In 1940 Oslo Sporveier set up the Oslo trolleybus network, a network of four trolleybus routes, but it was abandoned in 1967.
 In 1966 Lokaltrafikkhistorisk Forening was created to take care of defunct material from Oslo Sporveier.

 Oslo T-bane, the Oslo Metro, opened in 1966, at the time making Oslo the smallest city in the world with a rapid transit.
 But it was not until 1993 that the western and eastern networks in the city were connected, and in 2006 the T-bane circle route opened.
 The company ordered 99 new metro cars from Siemens in 2003.
 Since the late 1990s the company has been under a constant reorganization, including the creation of a corporate structure and the separation of production and ordering into two separate companies, as well as privatization of operations.